 This class makes it incredibly easy to use and parse/solve equations in

-the upper and lower `y-bounds`. __NOTE__ NONE of the functions within
+your own applications. __NOTE__ ALL of the functions within

 classes throw exceptions if running in to errors, please read the beginning

 Math.php file for the defines of the exceptions thrown.
 Exceptions

 includes a descriptive message of the error encountered and within

 so we'll start there and end with examples.

 To use this function:

 $value = Parser::solve($eq, $vars);